A guide to motorcycle seat pads to help you stay comfortable while covering big miles

 Related: Best universal motorcycle panniers

-One thing to recognise though is that while many may well improve comfort, they can also give a disconnected feeling to the riding since much of your feel for what the bike is doing comes from your contact with the seat and some insulation here can reduce those sensations.
+One thing to recognise though is that while many may improve comfort, this can be at the cost of feeling and connection to the bike, owing to the fact that much of your feel for what the bike is doing comes from your contact with the seat and some insulation here can reduce those sensations.

-So you may want to look at something that can be removed so that if you are doing a long trip, you can enjoy comfort on the motorways and remove it for feel on the fun, twisty bits…
+So you may want to look at something that can be removed so that if you are doing a long trip, you can enjoy comfort on the motorways and remove it for a better feel on the fun, twisty bits…

 Another reason the ride can get uncomfortable is heat.
 A flat seat will not allow much airflow and so, anything that lifts you off the seat and introduces an air gap will mean a cooler ride with some fresh air between you and the seat.
+There are mesh variations available, where they allow air to flow through the cushion, they also won’t heat up as much when your bike is parked up in the sun.

 Tested by Richard Newland for 12 months, 4500 miles